connormbrooks/bazel-graphics-template/README.md

-# bazel-graphics-template
+# Bazel Graphics Template
-Graphics playground template for GLFW/GLEW building on Windows
+Graphics playground template for GLFW/GLEW building using Bazel on Windows